• Skip to primary navigation

 Close up of the side of a filled coffee layered cake, showing the buttercream oozing out the side slightly.

-Add a very large dollop of buttercream to the top layer.
-More is better at this stage as you are less likely to touch the cake when you are spreading the buttercream.
-And that reduces the likelihood of crumbs appearing in the frosting.
+Add a generous dollop of buttercream on top.
+More is better at this stage, as you are less likely to touch the cake when you are spreading the buttercream, which also reduces crumbs in the frosting.

 A large dollop of coffee buttercream on top of the layer cake.